Permafrost/Tundra/README.md

       Name           Pattern
       -------------  --------------------------------------------
-      datetime       [ISO8601]/XML datetime
+      datetime       [ISO8601] XML datetime
       datetime.jdbc  yyyy-MM-dd HH:mm:ss.SSS
-      date           [ISO8601]/XML date
+      date           [ISO8601] XML date
       date.jdbc      yyyy-mm-dd
-      time           [ISO8601]/XML time
+      time           [ISO8601] XML time
       time.jdbc      HH:mm:ss
       milliseconds   Number of milliseconds since the Epoch, January 1, 1970 00:00:00.000 GMT (Gregorian)

   Custom datetime patterns can be specified using [java.text.SimpleDateFormat] compatible patterns.

   * Inputs:
     * `$datetime` is the datetime string to be validated.
     * `$pattern` is an optional datetime pattern that `$datetime` is required to conform to.
-Defaults to an [ISO8601]/XML datetime.
+Defaults to an [ISO8601] XML datetime.
     * `$raise?` is an optional boolean flag indicating if an exception should be thrown if `$datetime` is found not to conform to `$pattern`.
       Defaults to false.
   * Outputs:
     * `$valid?` is a boolean flag indicating the given `$datetime` conforms to, and can be parsed by, the given `$pattern`.

 ### Decimal

 Services for working with arbitrary precision decimals (uses [java.math.BigDecimal] as its implementation):

 * #### tundra.decimal:absolute